 Sew around all the raw edges to connect everything.
 Then cut a piece of 1-inch elastic to 1 inch smaller than the waist measurement, and thread it through the waistband.
-Sew the ends of the elastic together, and your skirt/shorts combo is done!
+Sew the ends of the elastic together, and your skirt with attached shorts (scooter skirt) is done!

 Since knit doesn’t fray, I didn’t even worry about hemming the shorts.
 It probably took about an hour start to finish, including taking photos, so I bet it will go even faster next time.